ryan-l-robinson/tech.ryanrobinson.ca/content/posts/devenv-dockerfiles.md

 ### PHP

-Next up is PHP.
+The next section covers PHP adjustments.
 There is a version of PHP already installed - that's the 8.3 specified in the image name at the start - but there are a few more things we need to improve.

 ```Dockerfile
 # PHP.ini file varies by environment